 - Other methods.
 DA adopts techniques and practices from other methods such as Dynamic System Development Method (DSDM), Feature Driven Development (FDD), Evo, Outside-In Development (OID), and Crystal Clear.

 - Other frameworks.
-In the DA 2.0 release of the framework we’ve started to adopt leaned-out strategies from the ITIL, COBiT, TOGAF, and DAMA frameworks (to name a few).
+We’ve started to adopt leaned-out strategies from the ITIL, COBiT, TOGAF, and DAMA frameworks (to name a few) to flesh out the Disciplined DevOps and Disciplined Agile IT (DAIT) portions of DA.

 - Agile development practices.
 There are many practices that are not specific to agile methods that have been developed within the agile community, and DA leverages many of them.

 One of the great advantages of agile and lean software development is the wealth of practices, techniques, and strategies available to you.
 This is also one of its greatest challenges because without something like the DA framework it’s difficult to know what to choose and how to fit them together.
-In many ways the DA framework does the “heavy process lifting” for you in that it shows how all of these great ideas fit together, enabling you to get on with your actual job which is to produce great solutions for your stakeholders.
+In many ways Disciplined Agile (DA) does the “heavy process lifting” for you in that it shows how all of these great ideas fit together, enabling you to get on with your actual job which is to produce great solutions for your stakeholders.